noynaert/csc274handouts/Unit_02_BasicCommandsAndManPages/Unit_02_010_Basic_Commands.md

 cowsay -f tux "Hi"
 ```

 Actually, the space between the option and the argument is optional, so the following would also work.
 But the space makes things more readable.
+Remember what we said about parsimonious input?

 ```bash
 cowsay -ftux "Hi"
 ```

+One word of caution is in order.
+The same letter may mean entirely different flags in different commands.
+The ```-f``` flag doesn't always mean "file."

 ## Don't worry about too many details at this point